Sonwabiso1/HTML-CSS/README.md

 <p>
   To display these captions on the video, insert a track element within the video element.
 Similar to the source element, it is one of the options the browser uses to render the video player.
 On the track element, use the source attribute to specify the file, the kind attribute to indicate that it contains captions, and a label attribute to display the caption option as "English" in the player.
 Additionally, use the source lang attribute to indicate the language and add a default attribute to make this track the default choice when captions are enabled.
 </p>

-Captions and subtitles are often required by law to be included.
+Captions and subtitles are often required by law to be included.<br>

 **Embessing Media via Iframes**